gutenye/password-manager-tools/README.md

 > Easily transfer passwords from one password manager to another, including Bitwarden, Apple Passwords/iCloud Keychain.

-**Note**: Currently, only supports move data from Bitwarden to Apple Passwords.
+**Note: Currently, only supports transfer data from Bitwarden to Apple Passwords.**

 ## Features